-1.0 course unit

-- 2. To ensure academic success, first year, sophomore, and first-semester junior students will not be permitted to take more than 4.5 course units unless they have a GPA of 2.75 or greater.
+- 1. Retention in the engineering programs is based on the following performance standards in these "critical content courses": PHY 201 (C-); MAT 127 (C-), MAT 128 (C-).
+A student who does not achieve these minimum performance standards, earns a grade of F, and/or has a cumulative GPA of less than 2.0 will be placed on the Engineering Programs Academic Warning List.
+Placement on the Engineering Programs Academic Warning List for two consecutive semesters or three non-consecutive semesters will result in dismissal from the major.
+Students dismissed from the major may appeal for re-entry into the major. - 2.
+To ensure academic success, first year, sophomore, and first-semester junior students will not be permitted to take more than 4.5 course units unless they have a GPA of 2.75 or greater.
 Upper class students can register for 5.5 course units if they are in good academic standing. - 3.
 Entrance (internal transfer) into the engineering programs from another program within the College is based upon the following performance standards in these "foundation courses": PHY 201 (C); MAT 127 (C).
 Internal transfer within engineering programs will be considered as long as enrollment limits are not exceeded. - 4.
-Graduation requires an in-major cummulative GPA of 2.0.
+Graduation requires an in-major cumulative GPA of 2.0.